klassijs/klassi-js/README.md

 Please bear in mind that the page describing each function will contain information about how to invoke the function in different languages and compatibility with different drivers.

-For instance, the page for the [App installation functions](https://appium.io/docs/en/commands/device/app/install-app/) describes that when used in JavaScript (specifically using WebdriverIO), `driver.installApp('/path/to/APK')` is the code to use (bear in mind when referencing the documentation that OAF uses WDIO asynchronously and that driver = browser, so we would use `await browser.installApp('/path/to/APK')`).
+For instance, the page for the [App installation functions](https://appium.io/docs/en/commands/device/app/install-app/) describes that when used in JavaScript (specifically using WebdriverIO), `driver.installApp('/path/to/APK')` is the code to use (bear in mind when referencing the documentation that klassi-js uses WDIO asynchronously and that driver = browser, so we would use `await browser.installApp('/path/to/APK')`).

 ![JavaScript implementation of installApp](./runtime/img/javascript-code.jpg)